Kong/docs.konghq.com/app/docs/0.14.x/pdk/kong.request.md

 ### <a name="kong_request_set_query_arg"></a>kong.request.set_query_arg()

 Returns the value of the specified argument, obtained from the query arguments of the current request.

  The returned value is either a `string`, a boolean `true` if an argument was not given a value, or `nil` if no argument with `name` was found.

  If an argument with the same name is present multiple times in the querystring, this function will return the value of the first occurrence.

 **Phases**

-* rewrite, access, header_filter, body_filter, log
+* `rewrite`, `access`, `header_filter`, `body_filter`, `log`

 **Returns**